Louvre Museum in Paris Tickets and Tours

 On the tour| ©zoetnet

-In my opinion, a guided tour is the ideal way to enjoy the Louvre, as there is so much to see that it is the best way to take in the immensity of this museum in the shortest possible time.
+In my opinion, booking a guided tour is the ideal way to enjoy the Louvre, as there is so much to see that it is the best way to take in the vastness of this museum in the shortest possible time.
 What's more, you'll be freed from the queues at the entrance.

 And thanks to an expert guide who will accompany you throughout the tour, you will get all the details of the main works such as the Venus de Milo, the Victory of Samothrace or Liberty Leading the People.
 This way, you'll be sure to see all the major works and leave nothing behind.
 And, of course, if you want to continue the tour on your own once you've finished, you can continue the tour on your own.